vinayakshnd/px-ptool/README.md

 `--vm_creds`    : '|' separated username and password to be used on azure nodes.

 Reset does a destroy followed by apply.

+**AWS Only**
+Pxify takes an existing Tectonic cluster deployed on AWS, and makes it ready for Portworx to deploy.

 ### Example : To create VMs and Disks on azure